This is the white paper for the Classique – 6BM8/ECL82 SE – Stereo Audio Integrated Amplifier Kit.

-The rectifiers used are the high quality STMicroelectronics STPS3L60Q Schottky Diodes.
+The rectifier diodes used are of high quality, STMicroelectronics STPS3L60Q Schottky Diodes.
 These diodes where chosen as their average voltage drop is spec at 0.53 volts (needed because we are trying to get 6.3 VDC from 6.3 VAC!!).

 The smoothing capacitors are the Nichicon Aluminium Electrolytic Capacitor from the 5101-4 VY Series which are miniature sized, low impedance and high reliability aluminium electrolytic capacitors.

 The B+ supply is aimed to be around 250VDC running at 40mA per channel.

-On the triode stage, the anode resistor is 220kOhm and the cathode resistor is 2.2kOhm.
+On the triode stage, the anode resistor is 220kOhm and the cathode (plate) resistor is 2.2kOhm.
 The plate voltage is aimed to be around 100V.
 At this stage, the supply voltage is aimed to be around 230VDC.
 On this setting the distortion value should be low at 1.6%.
 The cathode is not bypassed.
 This will lower the output but reduces issues with the oscillation and keeps the system stable.

 There is a feedback line coming from the secondary winding of the output transformer.
 The feedback is being fed to the triode cathode through a 33K resistor with a 330 pico Farad capacitor in parallel.
 The combination of the resistor and the capacitor determines how much feedback is received as well as the low pass frequency.

 In between the triode and pentode sections, we have a 0.15 microFarad decoupling capacitor.
 Being in the middle of the two amplification stages, this capacitor plays a vital role in the circuit.
 We have chosen the Vishay 1822 Series capacitor as this has been our go-to capacitor for a number of years.

 The pentode section has a load of 5K ohm in the form output transformer.
 Using a supply of 250V and cathode resistor of 560 ohm the system is outputting around 3 watts per channel.